— Art Historian & Production Accountant

 My first ‘proper’ job was as Education Officer in the National Gallery of Ireland where I began three weeks before the Gallery announced it had discovered a Caravaggio.
 Its route to Dublin was a fascinating insight into the social history of art buying, collecting, and donating.
 I was bitten by the bug of uniting audiences with those stories, organising tours for over 10,000 people a week in those days!
 After five years in the Gallery I spent ten years as a theatre producer, first at TEAM Educational Theatre Company, a company that ran from 1975 until 2013, pioneering play commissions for young people.
 I worked with an amazing pool of writers, playwrights, directors and actors with a gift for young expression.
 It led to a leap into venue management at Draiocht Arts Centre in Blanchardstown.
 As one of Fingal County Council’s two flagship venues, we worked together to ensure that 100,000 people a year engage with cultural activities in their local centre.
 I am proud to have instigated and raised the finance to open a café in the Arts Centre.

 My next role inspired this website, as CEO of Ireland’s largest and oldest fine art print collective, Graphic Studio Dublin.
-It was established as an artists’ member organisation with a studio and gallery (based on a Parisien Studio ‘Atelier 17’), and specialises in hand made printing techniques.
-While working with a formidable team of almost 100 artists I produced a number of major Irish and International exhibitions, many of which will feature in collections I assemble here.
-The blogs part of this site will share insights into processes and practice of Irish art.
+It was established in 1960 as an artists’ member organisation with a studio and gallery (based on a Parisien Studio ‘Atelier 17’), and specialises in hand made printing techniques.
+While working with a formidable team of almost 100 artists I produced a number of major Irish and International exhibitions, including Revelation at the National Gallery of Ireland, Artist’s Proof at The Chester Beatty Library Dublin, and Graphic – 50 Years at the Irish Museum of Modern Art.

 Present & Future